-The New Hulu, Spotify Bundle Is A Great Deal If You Don’t Mind Commericals
+#Hulu And #Spotify Are Offering A New Bundle That Is A Great Deal For Some

-The new Hulu/Spotify bundle is a great deal for almost everybody, but like every great deal, there are caveats.
-Hulu, the streaming giant, who is now producing award-winning programming like Handmaid’s Tale is teaming up with the streaming music service Spotify and offering a new monthly package for $12.99 a month.
+The new Hulu-Spotify bundle is a great deal for almost everybody, but like every great deal, there are caveats.
+Hulu, the streaming giant that is now producing award-winning programming like Handmaid’s Tale, is teaming up with the streaming music service Spotify and offering a new monthly package for $12.99.
 Previously, Spotify offered student deals and family plans to save users money, but now they are jumping on board to save money each month for those already subscribing to Hulu.

 The New Hulu And Spotify Bundle Best Benefits Spotify Users Who Want To Try Hulu

 So what’s the catch?
-Well, Alex Cranz from Gizmodo explains the plus and minuses of the Hulu/Spotify bundle in detail, saying that this new bundle will best benefit those who have Spotify and Hulu “limited commercials” or have Spotify and want to give Hulu a try, essentially for $1 a month.
+Alex Cranz from Gizmodo explains the plus and minuses of the Hulu-Spotify bundle in detail, saying that this new bundle will best benefit those who have Spotify and Hulu’s “limited commercials” plan or have Spotify and want to give Hulu a try, essentially for $1 a month.

 But if you are already and Hulu user, and want to try Spotify, the deal isn’t quite as sweet.